 Your Cat's Health

 Our feline friends are stoic creatures and extremely good at hiding signs of illness.
 In many cases, cats will instinctually hide when they feel unwell.
 This can make knowing when your cat is sick very challenging.
-That said, as a pet parent it's important to monitor your pet's health and head to the vet for care if your kitty does begin to show signs of feeling unwell.
+That said, as a pet parent, it's important to monitor your pet's health and head to the vet for care if your kitty begins to show signs of feeling unwell.
 Below are a few common illnesses seen in indoor cats and outdoor cats.

 Common Cat Illnesses & Symptoms